How to Detect Vaping Warning Signs

 If it isn’t safe, why does everyone do it?

-Actually, the majority of high school students do not vape.
-In fact, roughly 80% of high school students do not use vaping products, according to the Centers for Disease Control and Prevention (CDC).
+The majority of high school students do not vape.
+Roughly 80% of high school students do not use vaping products, according to the Centers for Disease Control and Prevention (CDC).

 How do I turn down someone who asks me to vape?